Jordan-Dennis/Miyake/To Do's.md

  - Chose a starting sample of 5 solvers and compare
  - write a function to compare the accuracy
  - I need to work out a way of selecting a minimum resolution of 31
+ - I will use DataFrames do the manipulation and then save the file at the end.

 # Goals
  - I think I should be able to do all this in _100_ lines of code